Node-RED IP Camera Integration

 1. Add the Node to Your Flow

-Drag the Viewtron AI Camera node from the palette onto the canvas and set the listen port (default: 5002).
+Drag the Viewtron AI Camera node from the palette onto the canvas.
+Select a Viewtron Server from the dropdown (or create one with the pencil icon).
+The default port is 5050.

 2. Configure HTTP POST on the Camera